SMSF Bare Trusts: A Complete Guide

 Step 1: Review SMSF Trust Deed

 Check that the SMSF trust deed allows borrowing under an LRBA and investment in property.
-If not, it must be updated.
+If it does not, the deed must be updated before proceeding.

 Step 2: Create a Bare Trust Deed

 A solicitor or qualified accountant prepares the bare trust deed.
-This document must clearly define the trustee’s limited role and the SMSF’s beneficial ownership.
+This document must clearly define the bare trustee's limited role and confirm the SMSF's beneficial ownership of the asset.

 Step 3: Appoint the Bare Trustee

-Appoint a separate legal entity, often a corporate trustee, to hold legal title.
+Appoint a separate legal entity, typically a corporate trustee, to hold legal title to the property.
+This entity must be distinct from the SMSF trustee.

 Step 4: Sign the Contract of Sale

-The bare trustee is named as purchaser on the property contract, not the SMSF trustee.
+The bare trustee is named as the purchaser on the property contract, not the SMSF trustee.
+This is a critical step that must be completed correctly from the outset.

 Step 5: Arrange the Loan

-The SMSF applies for the loan.
-The lender will require the bare trust documentation before approval.
+The SMSF applies for the loan under the LRBA.
+The lender will require the bare trust documentation before granting approval.
+Our mortgage brokerage division, Nexus Wealth Partners, can assist with sourcing SMSF lending options.

 Step 6: Complete Settlement

-The bare trustee holds legal title after settlement.
-The SMSF receives rental income and pays expenses.
+At settlement, the bare trustee holds legal title to the property.
+The SMSF receives rental income and pays all expenses associated with the property from that point forward.

 Step 7: Manage the Property

-The SMSF manages the asset, ensures compliance with LRBA terms, and maintains accurate records.
+The SMSF manages the asset, ensures compliance with LRBA terms, and maintains accurate records of all income, expenses, and trustee decisions.

 Step 8: Transfer Legal Title After Loan Repayment

-Once the loan is fully repaid, the property’s legal title can be transferred to the SMSF.
+Once the loan is fully repaid, the property's legal title is transferred from the bare trustee to the SMSF.
+If the arrangement was established correctly, this transfer should not trigger additional tax or stamp duty.

 Common Mistakes to Avoid